jcgay/maven-color/README.md

 #Notifications ?

-If you would like to be notify when a `mvn` build ends, you should give a try to [maven-notifier](https://github.com/jcgay/maven-notifier) !
+If you would like to be notified when a `mvn` build ends, you should give a try to [maven-notifier](https://github.com/jcgay/maven-notifier) !

 #Installation